OPPO VOOC, SuperVOOC (SVOOC). OnePlus DASH/WARP charge. Realme SuperDart/UltraDart Charge

 -

-Some OPPO smartphones are capable to use USB PD chargers.
+Some OPPO smartphones are capable of using USB PD chargers.

 -

-SuperVOOC charges at the beginning are not compatible with alternative charging protocols like USB PD, but lately modern versions of SuperVOOC UscC chargers are also support popular standards like QC, PD, PPS and UFCS.
+SuperVOOC charges at the beginning are not compatible with alternative charging protocols like USB PD, but lately modern versions of SuperVOOC UsbC chargers also support popular standards like QC, PD, PPS, and UFCS.

 -